-Canada Life is committed to respecting the privacy and confidentiality of information it receives, in accordance with Canada Life’s Privacy Guidelines, and applicable law.
+Canada Life is committed to respecting the privacy and confidentiality of information it receives, in accordance with Canada Life’s privacy guidelines, and applicable law.
 Canada Life has established and will continue to maintain reasonable safeguards to protect the security and confidentiality of personal information.
-However, you acknowledge and confirm that the Internet is not a secure medium where privacy and confidentiality can be guaranteed and that complete security and confidentiality of transmissions to and from this site over the Internet is not possible at this time.
-Your confidential use of this site cannot be guaranteed and you acknowledge that your use of this site (including information you transmit to the site) may be subject to access or manipulation by, or disclosure to, third parties.
+However, you acknowledge and confirm that the Internet is not a secure medium where privacy and confidentiality can be guaranteed and that complete security and confidentiality of transmissions to and from this website over the Internet is not possible at this time.
+Your confidential use of this website cannot be guaranteed and you acknowledge that your use of this website (including information you transmit to this website) may be subject to access or manipulation by, or disclosure to, third parties.
 Without limiting any other disclaimer herein, Canada Life and its affiliates shall not be responsible or liable for any damages that you or any other person may suffer in connection with any such breach of privacy, confidentiality or security.

 Your personal information

-Certain Canada Life websites may require you to provide personal information to Canada Life, such as sites that require you to register in order to access the site.
-Such personal information (for example, your name, birthday, postal code, and e-mail address if applicable) is used to help provide you with a secure, private and convenient experience on the site.
+Certain Canada Life web pages may require you to provide personal information to Canada Life, such as web pages that require you to register in order to access the web page.
+Such personal information (for example, your name, birthday, postal code, and email address if applicable) is used to help provide you with a secure, private and convenient experience on this website.

-- Identity verification: This information is used to confirm your identity when registering for access to certain Canada Life websites.
+- Identity verification: This information is used to confirm your identity when registering for access to certain Canada Life web pages.
 This information is matched against our existing records to enable you to register.

-- Communication with Canada Life: If you send Canada Life an e-mail through our "Contact Us" feature, the e-mail address you provide at registration will be used to contact you with our reply.
-If your e-mail address changes, you can always change the e-mail address we have on record on either the "Contact Us" page, or in the "Your Profile" section of the site.
+- Communication with Canada Life: If you send Canada Life an email through our “Contact Us” feature, we will use the email address you provide at registration to contact you with our reply.
+If your email address changes, you can always change the email address we have on record on either the “Contact Us” page, or in the “Your Profile” section of the website.

 - Forgotten User Name or Password: If you forget either your user name or password, it is simple to recover them online by going through our Forgotten User Name or Password services, available from the Sign In page.
 To confirm your identity before displaying either of these items, we match what you enter against the information collected during the registration process.